 The wrong role

 I could tell you so many stories about my life in the law, where sexism and discrimination remain alive and well.
 I have lost count of the number of bright, intelligent legal brains who were pushed out of their careers because they were female.
 Especially once trying to raise a young family.
 As a result, I had precious few role models around me for what I dreamed of for my own life.

 I sought out opportunities for change.
 When the chance arose, I moved sideways into a legal consultancy role, which gave me freedom to work on more exciting projects, to get closer to the clients, to be more commercial and away from the pure legal work which stifled my creative side.
 Life looked much better (still not the West End stage but at least I wasn’t stuck in a backstage audition anymore).
 But then the rollercoaster of Life dipped again, as my younger brother was killed in a car crash.

 The bottom of the ride

 Losing loved ones is the ultimate challenge in life.
 It’s very hard to find a way out when we’re at the bottom of a swamp.
 Overcoming grief takes grit, determination and above all the desire to cling to hope and a faith in a brighter day.
 That the sunshine will come again.
 To be willing to fight depression, anxiety, fear and grief with love, joy, happiness and hope is no mean feat.

 I was lucky enough to find a wonderful strong man, got married, started my business, kept putting one foot in front of the next each day.
 We’ve had two beautiful daughters who have given me a reason to inspire and aspire for the best life we can have.
-My youngest daughter recently completed 3 years of leukaemia treatment, and the privilege of supporting her through this dark time showed me that we each have deep resources of strength.
+In 2017 my youngest daughter completed 3 years of leukaemia treatment, and the privilege of supporting her through this dark time showed me that we each have deep resources of strength.
 It also reinforced my belief that “a mother’s love makes the world go around”.